 Mudras help in moulding the Physical, Mental and even the Moral aspects of the individual.

 Mudra is a Sanskrit word derived from the root mud, ‘please’ or ‘delight’ and dravay, the causal form of dru, ‘to draw forth’.
-Specific folds, mutual positioning or postures – called mudras – of the fingers in one or both hands were discovered by the Vedic scientists of yoga for maintaining the natural order and healthy distribution of the pancha tatvas – five basic elements.
+Specific folds, mutual positioning, or postures – called Mudras – of the fingers in one or both hands were discovered by the Vedic scientists of yoga for maintaining the natural order and healthy distribution of the Pancha Tattvas – five basic elements.
 The five fingers of the hand are regarded as representative symbols of these vital elements in the body.

-Mudras can bring about miraculous change and improvement in our body.
-Mudras generate Powers to provide all round development of mind & body which brings peace and happiness.
+Mudras can bring about miraculous change and improvement in our bodies.
+Mudras generate Powers to provide all-round development of mind & body which brings peace and happiness.
 Mudras look like miraculous remedies.
 They provide instant relief in many illnesses.
-Mudras can cure almost any ailment from simple ear ache to heart attack.
-Mudras help in moulding the Physical, Mental and even the Moral aspects of the individual.
+Mudras can cure almost any ailment from simple earache to heart attacks.
+Mudras help in molding the Physical, Mental, and even Moral aspects of the individual.
 Some Mudras can balance the elements of the body within 45 minutes, while some are fast enough to act within a few seconds.
-Practice of some of the Mudra’s regularly can cure Insomnia, Arthritis, improves memory.
-Mudras have extra ordinary powers, practice of mudras brings about a quick and fundamental reversions of the destructive changes in the human body.
-They also develop virtuousity, social amiability, non-violence, piety and courteous dispositions.
+The practice of some of the Mudra’s regularly can cure Insomnia, Arthritis, and improves memory.
+Mudras have extraordinary powers, the practice of mudras brings about quick and fundamental reversions of the destructive changes in the human body.
+They also develop virtuosity, social amiability, non-violence, piety, and courteous dispositions.

 Mudras show how finger positions and pressure upon certain points of the hands can affect different parts of the body, influencing physiological processes linked with the currents of vital energy (Prana) as well as settle mental processes and calm emotions.
 Mudras are positions of the body that have some kind of influence on the energies of the body, or your mood.
 Mostly the hands and fingers are held in some position, but the whole body may be part of the mudra as well.

 Mudras have been in use in the East for thousands of years, particularly in Buddhism.
 Buddha statues often have the hands in certain hand positions.
 They have been used as a spiritual practice (and still are), as a way on the path to enlightenment.
 Indian classical dancers fold their fingers in various mudras.
 At Khajuraho, or even in the murals of Ajanta, figurines are almost invariably depicted with fingers in a mudra.
-It is little known, however, that mudra vigyan is Tatva Yoga — an essential aspect of yoga.
-All Godly and superhuman persons like Lord Mahavir, Gautam Buddha, Lord Shankaracharya and others used to remain in these Mudras.
+It is little known, however, that Mudra Vigyan is Tatva Yoga — an essential aspect of yoga.
+All Godly and superhuman persons like Lord Mahavir, Gautam Buddha, Lord Shankaracharya, and others used to remain in these Mudras.
 Mudra helps in Kundalini Yoga to awaken the Cosmic Energy and to unite consciousness of inner Supreme Soul.
-Mudras are significant and simple yogic function by which one can develop internal and external dispositions.
-Detailed description of Mudras are found in Tantra Shastra, Upasana Shastra, Nritya Shastra, Art of Sculpture etc.
+Mudras are significant and simple yogic functions by which one can develop internal and external dispositions.
+A detailed description of Mudra’s is found in Tantra Shastra, Upasana Shastra, Nritya Shastra, Art of Sculpture, etc.

 The most well-known mudras are probably the ones performed while meditating.
-One sits in lotus position (or with crossed legs) and either puts one’s hands on the knees, the tips of the thumb and index finger joining, or in the lap, the fingers of the right hand resting on the left palm.
-But also the christian crossing of the fingers for prayer is a mudra, as is the indian greeting gesture (that is also used while praying), where the hands are held in front of the chest, the palms touching.
-The crossing of the hands puts one’s attention within, while opening the heart.
-The indian greeting gesture puts one into a mood of respect.
+One sits in lotus position (or with crossed legs) and either put one’s hands on the knees, the tips of the thumb and index finger joining, or in the lap, the fingers of the right hand resting on the left palm.
+But also the Christian crossing of the fingers for prayer is a mudra, as is the Indian greeting gesture (that is also used while praying), where the hands are held in front of the chest, the palms touching.
+The crossing of the hands puts one’s attention within while opening the heart.
+The Indian greeting gesture puts one into a mood of respect.
 Some mudras are performed spontaneously by many people, like the Hakini mudra, where the tips of all fingers from the right hand touch the corresponding fingertips from the left.

 Mudras never generate an excess of energy, they simply seek an optimal balancing of prana, much like a thermostat.
 So next time you are ailing, remember it may just be an instance of maladjusted prana and an innocuous sleight of hand could be the cure.

-10 types of Vayus (Winds) circulate through the nerves of the human body and can be controlled with MUDRAS.
+10 types of Vayu (Winds) circulate through the nerves of the human body and can be controlled with MUDRAS.

 The ancients believed there were 24 diagnostic elements, is it a coincidence that the Gayatri mantra has 24 words, the Jains have 24 Tirthankaras, Sanatan Dharma has 24 avatars.